ec363/wet-lab-protocols/Resources_For_Students/README.md

 # Resources for Students

 *Created in 2017.
-Last updated 2022.*
+Last updated 2023.*

-Here are a list of online resources that should help you find information about DNA part sequences, molecular biology questions or basic protocols for handling DNA/RNA/proteins and *E. coli*, and to help you to begin to troubleshoot your own experiments.
+Here are a list of online resources that should help you find information about DNA part sequences, molecular biology questions or basic protocols for handling DNA/RNA/proteins and _E. coli_, and to help you to begin to troubleshoot your own experiments.
 Most resources are freely available.
 Note that this list isn't meant to be exhaustive, it is mainly to get you started.

 ------------------------------------------------------------------------